MolBIFFM/diana/README.md

 ]
 ```
 The maximum number of measurements to associate with each protein prioritized by
-largest absolute value.
+largest absolute measurement.
 The default setting is `5`.

 ```json
 [